arunjain27/arunjain27/README.md

 ### 👨‍💻 About Me

-I am a passionate software developer with experience in creating efficient and scalable applications at **Motherson Technology Services Limited**.
+I am a passionate software engineer trainee with experience in creating efficient and scalable applications at **Motherson Technology Services Limited**.
 My aim is to innovate and deliver solutions that enhance digital experiences and streamline workflows.

 ---